-Decorative bark is mostly used to cover bare soil areas in flower beds and borders, this provides a clean visual background, that will make your plants and flowers shine through, finishing off your garden in style.
+Decorative bark is mostly used to cover bare soil areas in flower beds and borders and to create simple, naturalistic pathways.
+This provides a clean visual background that will make your plants and flowers shine through, finishing off your garden in style.

-It is also great to use in a childrens’ play area, not only does it provide a softer landing it protects the garden from wear and tear.
-It can also easily be scooped up and removed when the play area is no longer needed and transferred to the flower beds or you can use it to create a path!
+You’ll find that decorative bark comes in various colours, sizes and types of bark.
+It is also great to use in a children’s play area.
+Not only does it provide a softer landing, but it also protects the garden from wear and tear.
+It can also easily be scooped up and removed when the play area is no longer needed and transferred to the flower beds.
+Or you can use it to create a path.

 How to use decorative bark

 Do the following when using decorative bark in your garden: